 The Library was given an excellence award by the International Association of Music Libraries, Archives and Documentation Centres (IAML) in 2010 and designated status by the Museums, Libraries and Archives Council (MLA) in 2011.

-Covid-secure opening on Wednesdays and Thursdays from 11am to 4pm.
+Covid-secure opening on Wednesdays, Thursdays and Fridays from 11am to 4pm.

 Vaughan Williams Memorial Library